mmehr1988/psychic-rotary-phone/README.md

 # psychic-rotary-phone

-## Overview Of Changes Made
+#### SUMMARY OF CHANGES MADE

+- Using the <header> & <footer> vs. div, this will make search engines understand the content of the page easier.

+**HEAD Element**

-- Added title that when website is opened, the browser tab reads "Horiseon"
+1. Added title so that the browser tab reads "Horiseon"
-- Added type="text/css" attribute to the css stylesheet link
+2. Added type="text/css" attribute to the css stylesheet link

+**BODY ELEMENT**

-- Added comments to separate the main sections in both HTML & CSS files
+1. Use of Comments To Organize: Added comments to separate the main sections in both HTML & CSS files.
+Structured the code to follow a logical structure.
-- Organized CSS to follow a logical structure to how the website was structured

-## Section: Header

-- HTML |

-  1. Header Element: Html has a specific header element.
-I therefore, placed the header components inside this element.
-  2. NAV Element: Html has a specific NAV element.

-  - Noticed the first nav link was not working.
-Looked over the contents section and realized "id" was missing and this was causing an issue.
-Updated the div to include the appropriate id to allow for proper use of the nav section.
+**HEADER ELEMENT**

-- CSS | Removed the ".header" used in targeting the h1 element as it was not necessary.
+> Header Element: For the header section, I updated the div to use HTML's header element vs. div.
+In CSS, I removed the ".header" used in targeting the h1 element as it was not necessary.

-## Section: Hero Img
+> NAV Element: Html has a specific NAV element.
+I updated the html code and made the necessary changes for the css side.

+> Search Engine Optimization NAV Link: When testing out the code in the browser, I noticed the "Search Engine Optimization" nav link was not working - "id" was missing in the div which housed the code content.

+**HERO IMG**

-- Accessibility is an extremely important component to building a website.
-Since the Hero image was referring to the the css document, there was no location to provide an 'alt' description in the html.
-Researched how to change the way the code was written, I incorporated the Hero image in the html document to and just add styling to prevent it from cropping.
+> Accessibility is an extremely important component to building a website.
+Since the Hero image was referring to the the css document, there was no location to provide an 'alt' description.
+Researched how to change the html code so that it utilizes the "img" element thus allowing for a "alt" description to be written.

-## Section: Content & Benefits

-- CSS | Condensed the elements where they had the same changes
-- HTML | added an alt attribute to all the images.
--

-## Section: Footer
+**CONTENT & BENEFITS**

+> Removing Unique Class Names: Reviewing the CSS code for both sections, I realized a unique class name for each div was not necessary.
+I replaced all the class names in the html document for both content / benefits section to read as "content" and "benefits" respectively.
+Makes for a cleaner & concise code :).

+> Missing Alt Attributes: Coming back to the importance of accessibility, all img elements in the html file were missing alt descriptions.
+As a result, I simply used the section titles as the description for each image.

+**FOOTER**

-- HTML | I updated the footer section to use the html element footer vs. div.
+> <footer> vs. "class=footer": I updated the footer section to use the html element footer vs. div & class.
 By doing so, I was also able to remove class element as it was no longer necessary.

+- In CSS, for the functionality of the footer to work with the above change, I updated the footer to no longer target a class.

-I noticed a weird heart symbol was used.
-I researched, and I noticed that HTML has specific symbols for this.
-Decided it would be better to add using html code.
+> Heart Icon vs. &#10084;&#65039;: I noticed a weird heart symbol was used.
+Out of curiosity, I researched and came across HTML having specific syntax to for purpose.
+Decided it would be better to add using html code since I'm not 100% sure the original symbol will translate correctly across all platforms.

-- CSS | By making the html change, I also updated the CSS styling for the footer to no longer target a class.
+**OTHER CHANGES - CSS**

+> Font-size [px vs. %] - In CSS, I changed the way the styling for font-size was being utilized.
+Instead of specifying a px for each, I placed the font size = 16px in the body and updated to use % in relation to the 16px.
+This should make future updates easier.

-  1. Since the color theme of the body,html was specified to be color: #ffffff, I noticed the footer color also changed.
-Therefore, I specified the color of the footer should be black.
+> color: #ffffff - Since the theme of the document was to show all writing in white color, I also placed this in the body to target all except: <a> links & <footer>.

-- SEO | This will make search engines understand the content of the page easier.

-## CSS | Basic Setup

-- CSS | color: #ffffff | The white color seems to be the theme of the website.
-I placed the color element inside the basic setup under the body,html styling to reduce the redundant use through out.

-- CSS | font size: I changed the way font size was used across the different sections.
-I set a body "font size: 16px" and converted all font sized to be relative.
-This will make future scaling easier across the entire page.